Canada to Arizona real estate info

 If a Canadian or any other foreign citizen sells a U.S. real property interest, a withholding tax of 10% of the gross sales price is due under FIRPTA.
 Keep in mind that this withholding tax is not in addition to capital gains, but is withheld to pay capital gains.
 The 10% withholding amount applies regardless of the adjusted basis in the property.

 So, who withholds the tax?
-FIRPTA requires that the buyer in the property transfer is obligated to withhold 10% of the purchase price at closing and send it directly to the IRS instead of paying the full amount to the foreign seller.
+FIRPTA requires that the buyer in the property transfer is obligated to withhold 10%( or 15%) of the purchase price at closing and send it directly to the IRS instead of paying the full amount to the foreign seller.
 In Arizona, this is typically handled by the escrow company assisting with the transaction.
 The language in the act states that the tranferee must deduct and withhold 10% of the "amount realized" by the foreign seller.
 The "amount realized" is usually considered the purchase price at closing.
 The amount of gain is actually irrelevant.

 For example, let's assume a property was originally purchase for $250,000 and is now being sold by a foreign owner for $350,000.
 For ease of this example, let's not figure in any costs of sale and say there is a $100,000 profit.
 Capital Gains rates vary but we will use 15% for this example.
 Therefore the capital gains tax due is $15,000.
-At the time of sale, the buyer is required to withhold 10% of the purchase price or $30,000.
+At the time of sale, the buyer is required to withhold 10% of the purchase price or $35,000, unless an ecception applies.
 This will be paid to the IRS, who will then refund to the seller the difference between the withholding and actual tax due.

 As stated above the tax withheld in not the amount actually due.
 The seller must file a U.S. income tax return for the year of the sale by the filing deadline.
 The return will show the amount of gain from the sale of the property and the amount of U.S. income tax due.
 The amount withheld is credited against any tax due.